 Change of route.

 Would you like to be informed of platform changes or train delays during your journey?
-You can get all necessary operating information on the toll-free number 0800 181 181.
-For this service, call 0800 181 181, select your language and select option 2.
+You can get all necessary operating information on the number 0800 181 181.
+Call 0800 181 181, select your language and select option 2.
 Normal timetable information and fare information can be obtained from the SBB Contact Center on 0848 44 66 88 (CHF 0.08/min.).

 SBB ticket machine helpline.

-Are you blind or visually impaired and in need of help when using an SBB ticket machine?
-Dial 0800 11 44 77 and give the number of the ticket machine, which is displayed on the start screen and also in raised lettering above the screen.
-The SBB Call Center will be glad to guide you through the ticket purchasing process and operates 24 hours a day, seven days a week.
+Do you have a visual impairment and need help operating an SBB ticket machine?
+Call 0800 11 44 77 and give the number of the ticket machine, which is displayed on the start screen and also in raised lettering above the screen.
+The SBB Contact Center will be glad to guide you through the ticket purchasing process and operates 24 hours a day, seven days a week.

 We can also access the ticket machine remotely and prepare your ticket for you on request.
 You then pay for the ticket at the machine, where it will be printed as usual.

-Induction loop amplifiers for people with hearing impairments.
+Induction loop amplifiers for passengers with a hearing impairment.

 Induction loop amplifiers are installed at designated railway station ticket counters for people who use hearing aids.
 This enables direct hearing by switching the hearing aid to position ‘T’.
 Open counters, such as in Bern, Gelterkinden, Weinfelden, Wil, some in Basel and Zurich main station, also make understanding easier.